Tetragonal modular quotients $X_0^{+d}(N)$

 Interestingly, as we can see, it turns out that all curves $X_0^{+d}(N)$ for $d\neq N$ that are $\C$-tetragonal are also $\Q$-tetragonal.
 However, this property does not hold for curves $X_0^+(N)$ since for $N=243,271$ the curve $X_0^+(N)$ is $\C$-tetragonal, but not $\Q$-tetragonal.

 We use similar methods to the ones used in \cite{OrlicTetragonalX0+} to determine the tetragonal curves $X_0^{+d}(N)$.
 In \Cref{Fpsection}, we give lower bounds to the $\Q$-gonality by computing the gonality over finite fields.
-In \Cref{CSsection}, we give lower bound to the $\C$-gonality via Castelnuovo-Severi inequality.
 In \Cref{degree4mapsection}, we construct degree $4$ rational morphisms to $\mathbb{P}^1$, either via quotient maps to curves $X_0(N)/\left<w_d,w_{d'}\right>$ or using \texttt{Magma}.
-In \Cref{bettisection}, we use the graded Betti numbers to disprove the existence of degree $4$ morphisms to $\mathbb{P}^1$.
+In \Cref{C-gonality_section}, we give lower bounds to the $\C$-gonality.
+For some curves we use the Castelnuovo-Severi inequality (\Cref{tm:CS}).
+We also use the graded Betti numbers to disprove the existence of degree $4$ morphisms to $\mathbb{P}^1$.

 Note that for each level $N$ that is not a prime power, there are multiple quotients $X_0^{+d}(N)$ that need to be checked.
 For example, for $N=210$ which has four different prime factors, there are $14$ such quotients (we can exclude the curve $X_0^+(210)$ because it has already been solved).
 Therefore, it can be hard to track whether all quotients have been solved.